thomalex001/ga-project-1/README.md

 server"**.
 The game is ready to be played, I would recommend Chrome as a browser.

 ## Timeframe
-This was a solo project to be completed within in one week.
+This was a solo project to be completed within one week.

 ## Technologies Used
 * Excalidraw (wireframe)